Digital Project Manager

 Senior

-Career path
+Career Path

 In Project Management generally there is a distinction between a Junior and Senior; usually a Junior will have more support by a Senior PM or mentor.
 If a role does not specify either Junior or Senior, you should assume that you will be responsible for managing projects independently.

 It is certainly possible to pivot from a different digital role into a Digital Project Management role, however this may require studying for certifications.
+It is also important to mention that some Entry level or Junior positions may require an industry specific qualification or a degree in a relevant field.

 Entry-Level Digital Project Manager